-At YittBox, we specialize in the business intelligence (BI) layer.
+At YittBox, we specialize in the Business Intelligence (BI) layer.
 We are experts in a number of reporting tools that will transform your raw data into meaningful, useful information.
 By doing this, it will give your business strategic and operational insight into making more informed business decisions.
-We can choose from a number of reporting tools to present your data sets through reports, summaries, graphs, dashboards, charts, and maps to paint a picture of the state of your business.
+We can choose from several reporting tools to present your data sets through reports, summaries, graphs, dashboards, charts, and maps to paint a picture of the state of your business.
 We are here to help you gain perspective on the past, present, and future of your company.

 Using these resources, we can help give you a realistic visualization of what your data represents.
 Making use of these tools can change the trajectory of your business plan, because they often offer insight into the gaps within the company that you wouldn’t gather otherwise.
 Reporting tools have given us the opportunity to actually interact with and manipulate data in such a way that even non-technical users can benefit from them.
 They enable decision-makers to make more informed and objective conclusions, and thus make changes in the business where needed.

-At Tableau, we believe in using the visual to drive your analysis.
+With Tableau, we believe the visual drives your analysis.
 When you get observable feedback as you analyze, the power of exploration is in your hands.
 When you build an analysis and learn from it simultaneously, opportunities for investigation present themselves.
 Tableau’s visual analytics makes asking and answering questions of your data intuitive, even as those questions naturally grow in complexity—so you can continue to ask, “Why?”

 Tableau fuels unlimited data exploration by taking advantage of your natural ability to spot visual patterns quickly.
-It's all thanks to VizQL, our patented technology that translates drag-and-drop actions into data queries.
-In other words, we built analytics that work the way you think.
+This is all thanks to VizQL, Tableau's patented technology that translates drag-and-drop actions into data queries.
+In other words, Tableau builds analytics that work the way you think.

 We believe that to help everyone see and understand data, we need to provide rich capabilities for users of all levels of technical ability.
 From simple, go-to metrics to advanced analytic techniques, Tableau provides a flexible front-end for data exploration with the necessary analytical depth for the data scientist.
 By leveraging sophisticated calculations, R and Python integration, rapid cohort analysis, and predictive capabilities, data scientists can conduct complex, quantitative analyses in Tableau, and share visual results to facilitate better understanding and collaboration with data.Read More